Asset Allocation: Equity, Fixed Income and Cash

 Instead of risk tolerance, I think more about balancing my portfolio.
 While we have really good data on the past 100 years or so, we really don’t know what the future will bring.

 With that in mind, it’s good to have some cash.
-Even beyond your emergency fund and the money you need for your monthly budget, it is sometimes good to have a portion of your investments in cash.
+Even beyond our emergency fund and the money we need for our monthly budget, it is sometimes good to have a portion of our investments in cash.
 It provides some stability when stock and bond markets are in turmoil.

-Fixed income is great because you are getting fixed payments for a fixed duration.
+Fixed income is great because we are getting fixed payments for a fixed duration.
 It’s nice to have a dependable stream of income.

 Equity is the growth engine – see the post on compounding for more info.
-You need to take advantages of the growth when you’ve got a long time-horizon, and ratchet down your equity allocation as you get closer to needing the money.
+We need to take advantages of the growth when we’ve got a long time-horizon, and ratchet down our equity allocation as we get closer to needing the money.

 When do you need the money?

 For many of us the answer is retirement.
-But if you think about it, it’s much more complex.
-You may have several savings goals.
-You may be saving for a child’s college, saving for a new car, saving for a larger home if you have a growing family, and saving for retirement.
+But if we think about it, it’s much more complex.
+We may have several savings goals.
+We may be saving for a child’s college, saving for a new car, saving for a larger home if we have a growing family, and saving for retirement.
 Each of these goals has a different timeline and should have a different asset allocation.

 To make this easier, I set up a new account for each goal and I manage that account’s asset allocation to align with the goal.
 I have a 529 account for my grandson.
 He’s 2 so this is 100% in equities.
 It’s been a wild ride, not in a good way, through 2022 and part of 2023, but I expect the equity market to improve – I just can’t tell you when.
 As he hits his teen years, I’ll start to migrate some of that into fixed income each year.
 In his later teens, we’ll move to all cash and fixed income.